isomerpages/moe-yuhuasec/_our-curriculum/Mathematics.md

 ![](/images/9abc.jpg)

 Upper secondary students were engaged in playing Math board games called Jungle Stumble in school.
 Students got very excited as the game was based not only on mathematical skills and understanding, but also pure luck!
-Therefore, anyone could win it.
+Therefore, anyone could win it.&nbsp;

 Our teachers strive to provide a highly engaging environment during lesson enactment.
 We believe experiential learning would provide greater joy in the learning of Mathematics.
-For example, the teaching of the concept of factorisation and trigonometry can be made more fun & enjoyable through concrete visualisations and measurement.
+For example, the teaching of the concept of factorisation and trigonometry can be made more fun &amp; enjoyable through concrete visualisations and measurement.
 Watch the two videos below on how the joy of learning math is made alive!

 ![](/images/10.png)

 ![](/images/11.jpg)

 Our teachers strive to provide a highly engaging environment during lesson enactment.
 We believe experiential learning would provide greater joy in the learning of Mathematics.
-For example, the teaching of the concept of factorisation and trigonometry can be made more fun & enjoyable through concrete visualisations and measurement.
+For example, the teaching of the concept of factorisation and trigonometry can be made more fun &amp; enjoyable through concrete visualisations and measurement.
 Watch the two videos below on how the joy of learning math is made alive!

 (video to be uploaded to yt)
 Trigonometry comes Alive